georgeflanagin/anagrammatic/README.md

 #### Why did you not follow PEP-8 exactly?
 Your style is terrible.

-OK, first I have heard worse, and I have committed bigger sins.
-A friend once described my programming as "entirely adequate."
+OK, first I have heard worse and I have committed bigger sins.
+My best professional friend once described my programming as "entirely adequate."
 A written performance review once included the words "the only thing George knows how to do is write a compiler."
-I suppose each statement is still true.

 If it bothers you, you can experiment with [AutoPEP8](https://pypi.org/project/autopep8/0.8/).
 It is excellent;
-I am just lazy.
+I do not worry about these kinds of things until the end of a project.